MokahalA/focus-app/README.md

 # Focus App

-### Productivity application to help organize your daily tasks and store your important files.
+### Productivity application to help organize your daily tasks with an intuitive UI.

 ### 🔗 [**Live demo**]()